Palm wine: Indonesia and Malaysia

-Tuak, which can refer to both palm wine and rice wine, is imbibed in Sumatra, Sulawesi, Kalimantan, and Bali of Indonesia and parts of Malaysia such as Sabah and Sarawak in East Malaysia.
-The beverage is a popular drink among the Kadazan-Dusun, Ibans, and Dayaks during the Gawai and Kaamatan festivals, weddings, hosting of guests, and other special occasions.
-The Batak people of North Sumatra also consume palm wine, with palm sap mixed with raru bark to make Tuak.
+The drink refer to both palm wine and rice wine, is imbibed in Sumatra, Sulawesi, Kalimantan, and Bali of Indonesia and parts of Malaysia such as Sarawak in East Malaysia.
+The beverage is a popular drink among the Ibans, and Dayaks during the Gawai festivals, weddings, hosting of guests, and other special occasions.
+The Batak people of North Sumatra also consume palm wine, with palm sap mixed with raru bark to make tuak.
 The brew is served at stalls along with snacks.
 The same word is used for other drinks in Indonesia, for example, those made using fermented rice.
+Another palm wine, the bahar, which is mixed with the rosok tree bark, is a speciality among the Dusun of Sabah's West Coast and Kudat divisions.

 Myanmar

 Palm wine, called htan yay (ထန်းရည်) in Burmese, made from the fermented sap of the toddy palm, is traditionally consumed in rural parts of Upper Myanmar.
 Toddy palm wine is traditionally produced in the country's Dry Zone.

 Singapore

 Palm toddy was historically a popular working-class drink, particularly for the Indian community, since it was cheaper than beer.
 Sales were restricted to drinking on premises at government-run toddy shops, the last of which closed in 1979.
 Legal sales resumed in 2022 when a first batch was imported from Malaysia.